toml-lang/toml/toml.md

 Dotted keys create and define a table for each key part before the last one.
-Any such table must have all its key/value pairs defined under the current `[table]` header, or in the root table if defined before all headers.
+Any such table must have all its key/value pairs defined under the current `[table]` header, or in the root table if defined before all headers, or in one inline table.

 ```toml
 fruit.apple.color = "red"